SakshiUppoor/youtube-zen-mode/README.md

 - Turn on Developer Mode
 - Click on the 'Load Unpacked' button
 - Select the project folder

+The Chrome extenion is now activated!
+Head on over to [YouTube](https://www.youtube.com/) to check it out!
 ## Contributing

 Contributions are always welcome!